-- Q: I recently saw a client for a hearing assessment.
-While they initially provided informed consent to - proceed with the assessment, partway through the immittance assessment, they stated that the - procedure was painful and that they did not want to proceed.
-What would be the most appropriate - 445 course of action in this situation?
+Q: I recently saw a client for a hearing assessment.
+While they initially provided informed consent to proceed with the assessment, partway through the immittance assessment, they stated that the procedure was painful and that they did not want to proceed.
+What would be the most appropriate course of action in this situation?

-- 446 A: Ultimately, according to ACSLPA standards of practice on informed consent, a client has the right to - 447 withdraw consent for service at any time.
-Although the client initially provided consent to proceed prior - 448 to the assessment, the audiologist must immediately and safely cease the assessment once the client - has indicated that their consent to proceed is withdrawn. - 450 For any procedure that results in discomfort or the possibility of injury, extra procedural description can - be helpful to promote client awareness and confidence.
-For example, an audiology assessment will - 452 almost always include the activity of inserting air, water, or gas into the ear canal (i.e., tympanometry - and acoustic reflex threshold testing), which is considered to be a restricted activity (RA) as outlined in - 454 the Health Professions Act.
-As such, restricted activities are invasive procedures and carry with them - some risk of harm.
-For example, sensitivity to pressure changes in the ear canal may vary across clients, - in some cases resulting in physical discomfort.
-In these situations, although verbal consent to carry - out the assessment may have been obtained at its outset, it may be necessary for the audiologist to - 458 provide additional explanation and possibly obtain consent to specifically proceed with the more - 459 invasive activity.
+A: Ultimately, according to ACSLPA standards of practice on informed consent, a client has the right to withdraw consent for service at any time.
+Although the client initially provided consent to proceed prior to the assessment, the audiologist must immediately and safely cease the assessment once the client has indicated that their consent to proceed is withdrawn.

+For any procedure that results in discomfort or the possibility of injury, an extra procedural description can be helpful to promote client awareness and confidence.
+For example, sensitivity to pressure changes in the ear canal may vary across clients, in some cases resulting in physical discomfort.
+In these situations, although verbal consent to conduct the assessment may have been obtained at its outset, it may be necessary for the audiologist to provide additional explanation and possibly obtain consent to specifically proceed with the more invasive activity.